NorSC/supervisor-search/_supervisors/jonathan-sanderson.md

   * [Easing functions cheat sheet](https://easings.net).
 Graphical representations of easing functions, with (TypeScript) code examples.

   * [Pimoroni Servo2040 library](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/modules/servo).
 Current state-of-the-art MicroPython servo implementation.
 See also the corresponding [MicroPython examples](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/examples/servo2040), including [this eased movement example](https://github.com/pimoroni/pimoroni-pico/blob/main/micropython/examples/servo2040/simple_easing.py).
-Note that this lirbary is Pico-specific, when MicroPython itself is highly portable across platforms and architectures.
+Note that this library is Pico-specific, when MicroPython itself is highly portable across platforms and architectures.
 You may wish to explore the implications of this.

   * [ConnectServo library](https://github.com/NUSTEM-UK/ConnectServo).
 My (hacky?)
 Arduino library which implements a subclass of ServoEasing with per-servo movement queues and servo-to-servo messaging.
 It's worth noting that ServoEasing (above) has recently added some similar functionality, which may present an alternative implementation model.